NATALIE KARMALLY, OPERATIONS MANAGER

-MELISSA LOPEZ, OUTREACH COORDINATOR
+MELISSA LOPEZ, PROGRAM DIRECTOR

-KATIE REEVES, COMMUNITY STEWARDSHIP COORDINATOR
+KATIE REEVES, COMMUNITY STEWARDSHIP MANAGER

 Katie comes to MEarth with a background in landscape architecture and psychology with degrees from Arizona State University.
 Growing up on the Central Coast she recognized the value of environmental stewardship and healthful living.
 Her passions lie within design, sustainability, food, education, and looking to solve various social justice issues.
 She has work experience in sales, publishing, media, design, political campaigns, and education.
 She is excited to be contributing to an organization whose vision aligns with her passion and values.